ozthe2/ozthe2.github.io/_posts/2018-10-12-ConfigMgr-How-to-Deploy-Mimecast.md

 date:   2018-10-12 22:00:00 +0000
 categories: ConfigMgr
 ---
-If you want to know how I deployed the Mimecast plugiung using ConfigMgr and PowerShell then you will want to read this post...
+If you want to know how I deployed the Mimecast plugin using ConfigMgr and PowerShell then you will want to read this post...

 Today I had to make the new Mimecast for Outlook plugin available in the Application Catalogue.